 I like to put on my favourite podcast or audiobook and file until I’m 100% happy that whoever receives one of my pieces, will love it as much as I do.

 See here, the real seashell alongside the sterling silver seashell.
 It will reduce about 10% in size and of course, solid silver is heavier than a real, hollow shell.
 This little one weighs 4.6g, which is light enough to wear as a bracelet charm or a pendant on a necklace.
+It’s below the legal limit for UK hallmarking so I won’t send it to be hallmarked, unless a customer specifically requests it.

 You can buy this 925 sterling silver winkle shell charm necklace from Silver Nutshell Etsy Shop.
 Simply place your order and I’ll do the rest.